simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

     supplemental_config:
       #Example of adding HTCondorCE configuration knobs through the site level configuration file.
       'htcondor-ce':
+        - TCP_FORWARDING_HOST = 123.45.67.89 # Public IPv4 address of the HTCondorCE host machine.
+Required only when your CE host has a public and a private network interface.
         - "MYVAR=VALUE"
         - ANOTHER_CONDOR_KNOB: VALUE
       'htcondor':